workroomprds/DessiBigBirthday/README.md

 We're doing this on the 10th because it's a Saturday, and the choir has a gig on Friday 9th.

 I'm Dessi's husband James, I'm on **07904158752**, call me or text me if you need me.
 If I need to change things at the last minute, I'll put changes here – so bookmark this page so you have it with you.

+This page lives at at https://workroomprds.github.io/DessiBigBirthday/

 ## Picnic 12 noon Albert Memorial